 Vortex Strike Eagle 1-8 vs Primary Arms 1-8

-Vortex strike eagle is a legendary series from Vortex.
-The strike eagle series is well-loved by the community.
+Vortex Strike Eagle is a legendary series from Vortex.
+The Strike Eagle series is well-loved by the community.
 You can find proof of that in the Amazon review section and various forums.
-Coincidentally the strike eagle series was also the first rifle scope that we reviewed.
+Coincidentally the Strike Eagle series was also the first rifle scope that we reviewed.

-Today’s comparison is between Vortex strike eagle 1-8 vs Primary Arms 1-8.
+Today’s comparison is between Vortex Strike Eagle 1-8 vs Primary Arms 1-8.
 Both of these scopes have a lot in common.
 Let’s try to find the differences between the two.
 We will also try to help you make your decision about which one to buy.

 Vortex Strike Eagle 1-8x